Aims and purpose

 - Community Partners who have been formally involved as Co-Investigators are eligible to apply for funding.

 - Applications can come from any member of the project team but the permission of the PI must be sought.

 - New writing: books, websites, guidance, journal papers

 - New multi-media, audio-visual, artistic or performance products

-- Explicitly excluded outputs are activities that are intended to develop new grant proposals and funding opportunities.
+- Explicitly excluded outputs: activities that are intended to develop new grant proposals and funding opportunities.

 Payment and reporting

-- A contract will be issued from the University of East Anglia for the work.
+- A contract will be issued from either the University of Bristol or from the University of East Anglia for the work.

 - Payment will be to a single organisation for the total amount of the grant

 - Payment will be in arrears on submission of the final report which demonstrates the activities have been successfully completed – unless there is a strong reason for access to funds in the early stages of the work.